adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 ## Summary

 At first polyfills seem like a great idea.
-Having explored the intricacies of this technique, it's clear that at best, polyfills are harder to implement and cause application and browser logic to be tightly coupled &mdash; which is costly.
+Having explored the intricacies of this technique, it's clear that at best, polyfills are harder to implement and cause application and browser logic to be tightly coupled, which is costly.

 At their worst they come with highly problematic caveats that cause pain for the developer &mdash; ultimately resulting in unreliable software and unhappy users.
-The answer is to use facades, enabling the abstracting away of complexity into reliable and lean software &mdash; every developers dream.
+The answer is to use facades, enabling the abstracting away of complexity into reliable and lean software.

 <!--